Hubert Hurkacz: 2022: Second Masters singles final and doubles title, ATP 500 title

-2023: United Cup semifinalist, Sixth title
+2023: United Cup semifinalist, second Masters title

 Ranked No. 10 at the 2023 United Cup Hurkacz defeated Alexander Bublik to give Poland a 2–1 lead against Kazakhstan.
-Hurkacz then defeated Switzerland’s Stan Wawrinka to help Poland advance to the Brisbane City Finals.
-Paired with Iga Swiatek against the Italian pair of Camilla Rosatello and Lorenzo Musetti, Hubi and Iga won the decisive point to send Poland into the United Cup Final Four in Sydney.
+Hurkacz then defeated Switzerland's Stan Wawrinka to help Poland advance to the Brisbane City Finals.
+Paired with Iga Świątek against the Italian pair of Camilla Rosatello and Lorenzo Musetti, Hubi and Iga won the decisive point to send Poland into the United Cup Final Four in Sydney.

-At the 2023 Australian Open Hurkacz, the No. 10 seed, defeated Pedro Martinez in the first round.
+At the 2023 Australian Open Hurkacz, the No. 10 seed, defeated Pedro Martínez in the first round.
 In the second round he faced Lorenzo Sonego and won the match in five sets.
 He defeated Denis Shapovalov in the next round in five sets and advanced to the fourth round, his best result at Australian Open so far.
 He played against Sebastian Korda and lost a tight five-set match, which ended in a super tiebreak.

 In February, he reached the final in Marseille defeating Leandro Riedi, Mikael Ymer and Alexander Bublik en route.
 In the final, he beat Benjamin Bonzi in straight sets to claim his sixth career singles title.

+In March, at the 2023 Miami Open he reached the third round with a win over lucky loser Thanasi Kokkinakis after saving five match points, playing in the longest three sets match of the season thus far, lasting 3 hours and 31 minutes with three tiebreaks.

+At the 2023 Monte-Carlo Masters he recorded his 50th Masters win, more than any other Polish male player, defeating Laslo Djere in another also close to three and half hours battle with three tiebreaks saving a match point.
+In the second round he defeated Jack Draper before losing to Jannik Sinner in three sets in the third round.